If you're doing the tutorial at home

 Python 3.12.3

-If you have a different version of Python installed, at least 3.9 (e.g. 3.9.19), then you don't have to upgrade.
-If you don't have Python installed, or if you want a different version, first check what Linux distribution you are using with the following command:
+If you have a different version of Python installed, at least 3.10 (e.g. 3.10.13), then you don't have to upgrade.
+If you don't have Python installed, or if you want a different version, first check which Linux distribution you are using with the following command:

 command-line